Rodriguespn/medbuddy-bi/README.md

-# MEDBUddy BI Application
+# MEDBuddy BI Application
-Contains a simplified requirements specification of the ACSS SIGA-BI system, written in ASL
+Contains a simplified requirements specification of the MEDBuddy BI application, written in ASL